pielesju/pielesju/README.md

 - I also like tinkering with my GNU System
 - 🌱 I’m currently learning Java SE/EE

+aside software i am also interested in electronics and woodworking

 <!---
 pielesju/pielesju is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.